Pioneer Zephyr: Concept and construction

-Following the Zephyr Budd built an identical trainset, the Flying Yankee, for the Boston and Maine railroad, and went on to build a series of larger and more powerful Zephyr trainsets for Burlington.

 Promotion: "Dawn-to-Dusk" dash

-After its christening in Philadelphia, the train was taken on a three-week promotional tour of cities in the Northeast and Midwest.
+After its naming in Philadelphia, the train was taken on a three-week promotional tour of cities in the Northeast and Midwest.
 The train was open for viewing in several cities, with 24,000 people viewing it in Philadelphia, 50,000 in Rochester, New York, and more than 109,000 viewing it in New York City.
 In early May 1934, the train was driven back westward over the Pennsylvania Railroad's mainline to Chicago, and some parallel routes, exceeding 100 mph several times.
 At its stop in Dayton, Ohio, another 20,000 people viewed the train, and a "never-ending procession of visitors" viewed it on its stop in Indianapolis.
 It was then driven toward Denver for its last display in preparation for its next big promotion.
 It made additional promotional stops in other cities along the route, including Lincoln, Nebraska, where 21,000 people viewed the train.
 The tour stopped in 46 cities and had almost 485,000 people view the train at its many stops.

-The train made a "Dawn-to-Dusk" dash from Denver to Chicago on May 26, 1934, in a publicity stunt timed to coincide with the opening day of the Century of Progress fair in Chicago.
+The train made a "Dawn-to-Dusk" dash from Denver to Chicago on May 26, 1934, in a publicity stunt timed to coincide with the opening day of the second year of the Century of Progress world's fair in Chicago.
 The railroad spared no expense in planning the operations.
 All other trains along the Zephyr's route were diverted to sidings and the turnouts were spiked into the proper alignment for the Zephyr's run.
 Track and maintenance of way workers checked every spike and bolt along the train's route to ensure that there would not be any problems, and temporary speed signs were installed along the route to warn the Zephyr's crew of curves that would be dangerous at high speeds.
 On the day of the dash, every road grade crossing was staffed by a flagger to stop automobile traffic ahead of the train and to ensure that the crossing was clear.
 Stations along the route were protected by local police officers and members of the American Legion and the Boy Scouts of America.